This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Covent Garden

 A walking route that connects these London attractions is three miles long.
 I have mapped it for you.
 Click this link and make a copy of it.
 With your copy you can add any other attractions you want to visit for this London Eye day experience, including places to eat and drink.
+Our 3-day London Itinerary guide incorporates many of the attractions listed on our walking map.

 Useful London Resources